 3. Lack of progesterone – progesterone also enhances the microenvironment in which inflammatory cytokines thrive.
 A lack of progesterone will cause an excess of oestrogen, as progesterone buffers oestrogen.
-This combination leads to the hyper inflammatory state associated with endometriosis.
+This combination leads to the hyper-inflammatory state associated with endometriosis.

-4. Infections – certain parasites, bacterial and viral infections have been found in the endometrium of women with endometriosis, leading researchers to consider these infections as new factor in the establishment of endometriosis.
+4. Infections – certain parasites, bacterial and viral infections have been found in the endometrium of women with endometriosis, leading researchers to consider these infections as a new factor in the establishment of endometriosis.

-5. Intestinal permeability (leaky gut) – this is when microscopic holes in the lining of the gastrointestinal tract, caused by poor diet, environmental toxins and antibiotics, allow bacteria and food molecules to enter your blood steam triggering both an immune and inflammatory response in the body which can contribute to endometriosis.
+5. Intestinal permeability (leaky gut) – this is when microscopic holes in the lining of the gastrointestinal tract, caused by poor diet, environmental toxins and antibiotics, allow bacteria and food molecules to enter the blood steam triggering both an immune and inflammatory response in the body which can contribute to endometriosis.

 Unfortunately diagnosing endometrioses is not easy.
 Some women do not show any of the signs and symptoms, so they have no idea they have endometriosis until they have trouble conceiving.
 You can have a pelvic/transvaginal ultrasound, however this method does rely heavily on the skills of the technician and can sometimes be missed.
 The only way of truly diagnosing endometriosis is via laparoscopy surgery.